 ADULTIFICATION BIAS

 Adultification bias is defined as a “social or cultural stereotype that is based on how adults perceive children in the absence of knowledge of children’s behavior and verbalization.”
-When society embraces harmful stereotypes for people of the global majority (replaces people of color) — black women are promiscuous”; black people are violent and criminal” — these stereotypes are also applied to children.
+When society embraces harmful stereotypes for people of the global majority (replaces people of color) — Black women are promiscuous”; Black people are violent and criminal” — these stereotypes are also applied to children..

-IN THE CLASSROOM
+IN THE CLASS ROOM

 Black girls are 6 times more likely to receive out of school suspensions than their White counterparts.
 As early as age 5, Black girls are viewed by adults as more knowledgeable about sex and adult topics, less in need of nurture and support, and significantly older than white girls of the same age.
 Source: Center for American Progress, 2013.